erfangholami/Android-Solid-Services/docs/troubleshooting.md

 ### Token refresh fails silently / requests return 401

-**Cause:** The DPoP nonce returned by the server was not updated before a retry, or the refresh token was revoked.
+**Cause:** The authorization server requires a `DPoP-Nonce` on the **token endpoint** (e.g. Inrupt ESS) and an older client couldn't complete the nonce challenge during refresh — so the access token expired and the user was forced to sign in again.
+Or the refresh token was revoked.

-**Fix:** The client handles nonce rotation automatically.
-If you're calling `api` directly and see `401 Unauthorized`:

-1. Check for a `DPoP-Nonce` header in the 401 response and call `authenticator.updateDPoPNonce(webId, nonce)`.
-2. Then retry the request — ASS does this automatically for you when using `client`.

-If the token is fully revoked, call `getLastTokenResponse(webId, forceRefresh = true)` or re-authenticate.
+**Fix:** Upgrade to `0.5.0` or later.
+Nonce handling and token refresh are now fully internal and nonce-aware: the library reads the `DPoP-Nonce`, retries the token request once on a `use_dpop_nonce` challenge ([RFC 9449](https://datatracker.ietf.org/doc/html/rfc9449) §8), tracks nonces **per origin**, and no longer invalidates the session on a *recoverable* failure (nonce/network/5xx).

+You no longer call `updateDPoPNonce` or `getLastTokenResponse` — both were **removed** from the public `Authenticator` in 0.5.0.
+Access tokens and DPoP headers are attached for you; go through the resource / sharing / contacts managers (or the `client` SDK).
+If the refresh token is genuinely revoked (the session reports unauthorized), re-authenticate with `requestLogin()` / `createAuthenticationIntent()`.

 ---